 don’t check if an item is in a container and then do another operation that

-implies a lookup (such as find
+implies a lookup (such as find, insert or remove).

 Querying whether an item can be found in an associative container is a common